Planning a visit to the Pearl of the Indian Ocean? Here are the 7 Best Things to Do and See in Sri Lanka including beaches, safaris, and more.

 The choice, as always, is up to you.

-Things to do and see in Sri Lanka #02: Take a swim in the untouched beaches of East Sri Lanka
+Take a Swim in the Untouched Beaches of East Sri Lanka

 The South of Sri Lanka is where most of the touristy beaches are located so a trip to East Sri Lanka is your best choice if you’re looking for some untouched nature and a few hippies here and there.

 Your first stop should be Arugam Bay which is one of the best places for surfing in East Sri Lanka and overall a very chill place where you can just let time pass you by.

 Further ahead you shall find Trincomalee, one of the least touristy beaches of the island and an excellent place for dolphin and whale watching (just remember to wake up super early for the dolphins!).